RiemannONets: Interpretable Neural Operators for Riemann Problems

 We explore the utilization of adaptive activation functions in the DeepONet framework in contrast to conventional $\tanh$ activation functions.
 Figure \ref{fig:case0} illustrates the testing density results for a low-pressure ratio.
-A standard activation function is employed in the left plot, while the adaptive Rowdy activation function is used in the right plot.
+Fix activation functions are employed in Fig.~\ref{fig:case0}(a) and (b), while the adaptive Rowdy activation function is used for Fig.~\ref{fig:case0}(c).
 It is evident that, compared to the Rowdy activation functions, the fixed activation function introduces more oscillations, particularly in the vicinity of discontinuous solutions such as contact and shock waves.
 Despite the increased computational cost associated with Rowdy activation, relying solely on fixed activation functions for training is unlikely to enhance the accuracy of predictions.
 Henceforth, we have employed the Rowdy activation function for all subsequent test cases.

 The results of the DeepONet and U-Net models are illustrated in Figure \ref{fig:case1}.
 Specifically, the first row displays the outcomes of DeepONet for density, velocity, and pressure, while the second row presents the corresponding results for U-Net.
 The density for four distinct samples is inferred from the testing dataset.
 Notably, both DeepONet and U-Net exhibit good performance, particularly in addressing the challenges posed by the low-pressure ratio problem.
 In particular, while capturing the shock, contact, and expansion waves, both architectures exhibit negligible overshoots and undershoots.
 Focusing on the density profiles, we can observe that the U-Net provides some low-amplitude oscillations in the blue curve compared to the DeepONet counterpart.
 However, DeepONet induces an overshoot in the velocity profile of $pl=1.15$ at the shock wave location.
 The visual analysis from the figure matches the $L_2$ norm results shown in Table~\ref{tbl:cases}.